xiaoningwang/2021BayesianCourse/17models for missing data.md

 [2]Little, R. J. A., and Rubin, D. B. (2002).
 Statistical Analysis with Missing Data, second edition.New York: Wiley.

 [3]Liu, C. (1995).
 Missing data imputation using the multivariate t distribution.
-Journal of Multivariate Analysis 48, 198–206.
+Journal of Multivariate Analysis 48, 198–206.

 [4]Little, R. J. A., and Rubin, D. B. (2002).
 Statistical Analysis with Missing Data, second edition.
 New York: Wiley.

 [5]Liu, C. (1995).
 Missing data imputation using the multivariate t distribution.
-Journal of Multivariate Analysis 48, 198–206.
+Journal of Multivariate Analysis 48, 198–206.

 [6]Rubin, D. B. (1976).
 Inference and missing data.
 Biometrika 63, 581–592.